 It also takes money to preserve political careers, a large part of the problem.
 Congressmen spend 25% to 50% of their time in office fundraising, possibly more during election years.
 Even congressmen who have no chance of being voted out of office still are required to raise hundreds of thousands of dollars for their party, to be used to support tight races.
 Thus politicians spend enormous amounts of time at dinners where donors pay huge sums of money per plate, or on the phone asking for contributions, instead of focusing on legislation the people desire.

 The Center for Responsive Politics tracks lobbying and corporate spending to influence law, and found the financial and real estate sector spent nearly $500 million in 2013 alone.
 The health care industry spent about the same.
 The U.S. Chamber of Commerce alone spent nearly $75 million on lobbying, the National Association of Realtors $38.5 million, Blue Cross/Blue Shield $22.5 million.
 Thousands of firms poured a collective $3.21 billion into lobbying.
 Campaign coffers overflowed with legalized bribes: the 113th Congress got $30 million worth of contributions from law firms, $16.5 million from real estate firms, $14 million from insurance powers.
 Nearly 130 senior staff (aides and advisors who work for lawmakers) of the 112th Congress were former lobbyists.
+In 2018, the Trump administration included 164 former lobbyists.
 The White House and the Departments of Commerce, Defense, State, Health and Human Services, and Agriculture have each employed over 1,000 people who were once lobbyists or went on to become lobbyists.
 The CIA, the Army, the Federal Reserve, the Environmental Protection Agency, the Departments of Education, Treasury, Transportation—virtually every agency—is infested with officials with business associations and interests.

 This can have enormous effects.
 Take the construction of the transcontinental railroad, one of the most important achievements for the development of our nation.
 Railroad companies